Food Matters helps vulnerable children and young adults become more independent by growing their skills and confidence in the kitchen.

 Our courses are engaging and participatory and involve demonstrations, opportunities for questions and coming together socially to share a meal.

-During the Covid-19 pandemic, we talked to young people in Sussex to ask how we can help.
+Courses can be flexible dependant on the needs of the group or learning environment.
+For example, during the Covid-19 pandemic, we talked to young people in Sussex to ask how we can help.
 The result?
 We moved Kitchen Kickstart online with simple, easy to follow cooking videos.

 Following a recipe can be a daunting experience if it’s full of ingredients you’ve not got and if you don’t have confidence in the kitchen.
 Gaining confidence in the kitchen and being part of a group can be more important than learning cooking skills.